mitin001/transcriber/blog/books/the-sirens-call/6-dawn-of-the-attention-age.md

 # 6. Dawn of the Attention Age

 Michael Goldhaber notes that conversation is not an exchange of information but rather an exchange of attention.
 The need for attention in humans supersedes the need for information.
+[Attention is safety].

 > If I want your attention for any reason, I might begin by asking you for information, such as who you are and what you do, not necessarily because that is of great interest to me, but because it is a good way to get your attention.
 Children ask countless questions with this motive often patently obvious, and adults are not necessarily any different.